jitbit/AspNetSaml/README.md

 //ASP.NET MVC action method...
 But you modify the code for Web-forms etc. public ActionResult SamlConsume()
 {
-	//specify the certificate you got from your SAML provider string samlCertificate = @"-----BEGIN CERTIFICATE----- BLAHBLAH123543==
+	//specify the certificate that your SAML provider has given to you string samlCertificate = @"-----BEGIN CERTIFICATE----- BLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAHBLAH123543==
 -----END CERTIFICATE-----";

 	Saml.Response samlResponse = new Response(samlCertificate);
-	samlResponse.LoadXmlFromBase64(Request.Form["SAMLResponse"]);
+	samlResponse.LoadXmlFromBase64(Request.Form["SAMLResponse"]); //SAML providers usually POST the data here

 	if (samlResponse.IsValid())
 	{